-Guidelines for Oral Examinations
+3. Guidelines for Oral Examinations

-Mock oral examinations

-You should practice for your oral examinations throughout the school year.
+Oral mock examinations You should practice for your oral examinations throughout the school year.
 Please see article 6.5.3.1 in the "Arrangements for Implementing the Regulations for the European Baccalaureate".

-When do oral examinations take place?

 They will take place after the written examinations, but unlike the written examinations, the oral examinations do not have a common schedule across the European Schools.
 Each school produces its own schedule depending on the availability of the external examiners.
 It is very important that you check the days and times carefully when you are listed for the oral examinations.

-Punctuality

-Please, see the point "Getting to school" in the chapter "Helpful notes and tips to prepare for your examinations".
+Punctuality Please, see the point "Getting to school" in the chapter "Helpful notes and tips to prepare for your examinations".
 You should provide the school (education advisor, European Baccalaureate responsible, secondary school secretary) with your mobile phone number, should they need to contact you urgently.
 Please, be punctual.
 You will pick out / make a blind selection of your question roughly 25 minutes before the examination starts.
 You should aim to get to school 1 hour before your oral examination is due to start.
 There is normally a waiting room where you may stay before you are called to pick the question.

-Notes

-After taking your question, you will be escorted to the preparation room where you will have 20 minutes to prepare your answers.
+Notes After taking your question, you will be escorted to the preparation room where you will have 20 minutes to prepare your answers.
 During the preparation time you may produce some notes.
 You may consider structuring your presentation by using mind maps, diagrams, bullet points, drawings and/or a list of key words and main ideas.
 The purpose is not to write an essay because you should not read from your paper.

-What can I take into the examination room?

-Only your notes from the preparation room and the paper with the question may be taken in.
+Authorised things to be taken to the examination room Only your notes from the preparation room and the paper with the question may be taken in.
 The technological tool may be allowed for the oral examinations, in the examination room, for the same subject for which it is authorized in the written examinations, including Advanced Mathematics.

-How long will the oral examination last for?

-The oral examination will last for 20 minutes (20 minutes for the pupil plus 5 minutes for the examiners to discuss the final mark).
+Duration of oral examinations The oral examination will last for 20 minutes (20 minutes for the pupil plus 5 minutes for the examiners to discuss the final mark).
 During this time you will be able to present the topic contained in the question.
 Both examiners will also ask you further questions related to the topic.
 Normally, this is done in order to help you elaborate your answer or to remind you of aspects that you may have forgotten to mention.

+Summary

+Waiting Room Wait here.
+1 hour before examination is due to start.
+Examination Room Collect your question.
+25 minutes before your examination is due to start.
+Preparation Room Prepare you answers.
+20 minutes before your examination.
+Examination Room Present your answers oral examination with your consent.
+If you are asked, and you do not feel comfortable about this, you do not have to agree.

-Who can be present during the examination?
+Persons present during the examination

 There will be two examiners: your teacher and the external examiner.
 However, the Chairman, the Vice-Chairman of the Examining Board or the (Deputy) Director of your school may also attend the oral examinations.
-The Chairman of the Examining Board may in certain circumstances authorise other people to be present during an oral examination with your consent.
-If you are asked, and you do not feel comfortable about this, you do not have to agree.
+The Chairman of the Examining Board may in certain circumstances authorise other people to be present during an